ntua-el19707/Polly/README.md

 MySql - Sequelize for the Datebase

-NodeJs - Express for the Backend
+NodeJS - Express for the Backend

-Angular for the FrontEnd
+Angular for the Frontend

 Javascript for the CLI